martinpickering64/martinpickering.com/content/posts/task-based-apis.md

 > Our APIs must allow the true intent of their use to be fully and clearly expressed

-### APIs must express intent
+## APIs must express intent

 The principle that APIs communicate true intent as well as communicate data is simply put, but profoundly felt.

 One implication is that expressing a set of Web Services as a facsimile of the Database's principle Entities is almost never going to be appropriate.
-Further, declaring <u style="cursor:help" title="CRUD: create, read, update, and delete are the four basic functions of persistent storage">CRUD</u> style Service Methods for each of our Services is inappropriate, because business processes that our APIs are aimed at supporting don't do CRUDy, things they set out to accomplish specific tasks and so should our APIs.
+Further, declaring <u style="cursor:help;text-decoration-style:dashed" title="CRUD: create, read, update, and delete are the four basic functions of persistent storage">CRUD</u> style Service Methods for each of our Services is inappropriate, because business processes that our APIs are aimed at supporting don't do CRUDy, things they set out to accomplish specific tasks and so should our APIs.